J0k4rTr3p/palera1n-3.0/README.md

 # This is a work in progress. by [pwnd2e@Twitter](https://twitter.com/pwnd2e) for this modified version of [palera1n](https://github.com/palera1n/palera1n)
 Read this throughly, feel free to ask questions, know the risks.
+Reuploaded in github by iTalogc iOS - for fix the "2 seconds of delay bug" in final proccess of the palera1n jailbreak, and this crashes the devices in restore mode bootloop all everytime.

 - 1. [open](https://discord.gg/5pWry9wn6p) Ask in r/jailbreak Discord #palera1n channel
 - 2. [open](https://discord.gg/4S3yUMxuQH) Ask in palera1n Discord